-[PR.5.14.6-1] The 5G system shall be able to support mechanisms to optimize mobility (e.g. re-selection, handover) and energy efficiency for a UE camped or connected via a mobile BS relay (e.g. for UEs located inside a vehicle, equipped with a BS relay)
+[PR.5.14.6-1] The 5G system shall be able to support mechanisms to optimize mobility (e.g. re-selection, handover) and energy efficiency for a UE camped or connected via a vehicle relay node (e.g. for UEs located inside a vehicle, equipped with a relay node)

-[PR 5.11.1-2] The 5G system shall be able to support efficient handover when a UE active communication changes from the macro network to a mobile base station relay (e.g. mounted on a vehicle) and vice versa, ensuring end-to-end service continuity during mobility of the relay and/or the UE (e.g. entering, leaving or moving outside the vehicle).
+[PR 5.11.1-2] The 5G system shall be able to support efficient handover when a UE active communication changes from the macro network to a vehicle relay node and vice versa, ensuring end-to-end service continuity during mobility of the relay and/or the UE.

-[PR 5.11.2-2] The 5G system shall be able to support efficient handover of a UE active communication when a mobile base station relay (e.g. mounted on a vehicle, serving a UE inside or outside the vehicle) changes between macro network nodes, ensuring end-to-end service continuity during mobility of the relay.
+[PR 5.11.2-2] The 5G system shall be able to support efficient handover of a UE active communication when a vehicle relay node changes between macro network nodes, ensuring end-to-end service continuity during mobility of the relay.

-[PR 5.11.3-2] The 5G system shall be able to support efficient handover when a UE active communication changes between mobile base stations relays (e.g. mounted on a vehicle), ensuring end-to-end service continuity during mobility of the relay and/or the UE (e.g. moving inside or outside the vehicle).
+[PR 5.11.3-2] The 5G system shall be able to support efficient handover when a UE active communication changes between vehicle relay nodes, ensuring end-to-end service continuity during mobility of the relay and/or the UE.

-[PR5.16.6-2] The 5G System shall be able to support a mobile base station relays (e.g. mounted on vehicles) using NR satellite access with service continuity in the scenario where there is a transition from one serving satellite to another serving satellite
+[PR5.16.6-2] The 5G System shall be able to support a vehicle relay nodes using NR satellite access with service continuity in the scenario where there is a transition from one serving satellite to another serving satellite

-[PR-5.17-2] The 3GPP System shall support end-to-end service continuity for a UE having active connection with a RAN via a mobile base station relay (e.g. mounted on a vehicle) when there is a change between a shared RAN (e.g. inside the vehicle) and a non-shared RAN (e.g. outside a vehicle), or when RAN sharing changes (for the same mobile relay) between different sharing PLMNs.
+[PR-5.17-2] The 3GPP System shall support end-to-end service continuity for a UE having active connection with a RAN via a vehicle relay node when there is a change between a shared RAN and a non-shared RAN, or when RAN sharing changes (for the same vehicle relay) between different sharing PLMNs.

-NOTE: the service continuity requirements above intend to apply to a mobile base station relay serving one or multiple active UEs.
+NOTE: the service continuity requirements above intend to apply to a vehicle relay node serving one or multiple active UEs.

 Charging

-[PR 5.10-1] The 5G system shall be able to identify and differentiate the traffic relayed via a mobile base station relay (e.g. mounted on a vehicle), e.g. to apply specific charging policies.
+[PR 5.10-1] The 5G system shall be able to identify and differentiate the traffic relayed via a vehicle relay node, e.g. to apply specific charging policies.

-[PR 5.10-2] Online and offline charging shall be supported for UEs connected via a mobile base station relay (e.g. mounted on a vehicle).
+[PR 5.10-2] Online and offline charging shall be supported for UEs connected via a vehicle relay node.

-[PR 5.10-3] The 5G system shall be able to provide and collect charging information for UEs using a mobile base station relay (e.g. mounted on a vehicle), including e.g.:
+[PR 5.10-3] The 5G system shall be able to provide and collect charging information for UEs using a vehicle relay node, including e.g.:

 Identification of UEs/users involved;